-- The Company's Premium decreased month on month as a direct result of Covid-19 restrictions and travel bans.
-Therefore, the Company wasn't able to meet its projected GWP; - The loss ratio for the year has worsened when compared to the prior year results; this is mainly due to a one-off large liability loss within the year ending 2020; - During the period, there was 1 large losses which were reported under Liability which impacted Underwriting Year 2013; - The total claims paid for the year stood at €2,462,187; - Total claims outstanding as at year end stood at €2,810,607 whilst the IBNER stood at €441,376 and an IBNR at €79,603.
-There were no further changes to the commission rate. - As from the 1st of October 2020, the Company started to retain 100% of the Risk on Accident; - There were no further changes to the RI structure for Liability during the UW year.
+- The Company's Premium increased month on month, however still not in line with pre COVID premiums.
+Therefore, the Company wasn't able to meet its projected GWP; - The loss ratio for the year has worsened when compared to the prior year results; this is mainly due to the fact that in prior year, the company was still earning premiums from the prior year therefore the earned premium of 2020 was higher when compared to 2021. - The total claims paid for the year stood at €1,506,295; - Total claims outstanding as at year end stood at €3,102,842 whilst the IBNER stood at €53,131 and IBNR at €416,736.
+There were no further changes to the commission rate. - 5.
+There were no further changes to the RI structure for Liability during the UW year.